saiharshithabs/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

-# Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored
+# Implementation of Simple Linear Regression Model for Predicting the Marks Scored

-## AIM:
+# AIM:
 To write a program to predict the marks scored by a student using the simple linear regression model.

-## Equipments Required:
+# EQUIPMENTS REQUIRED:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+# ALGORITHM:
-1.Import the standard Libraries.
+1. Import the standard Libraries.
-2.Set variables for assigning dataset values.
+2. Set variables for assigning dataset values.
-3.Import linear regression from sklearn.
+3. Import linear regression from sklearn.
-4.Assign the points for representing in the graph 5.Predict the regression for marks by using the representation of the graph.
+4. Assign the points for representing in the graph
+5. Predict the regression for marks by using the representation of the graph.
-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+6. Compare the graphs and hence we obtained the linear regression for the given datas.

-## Program:
+# PROGRAM:
 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: B S SAI HARSHITHA
+Developed by:B S SAIHARSHITHA
-RegisterNumber:  212222004139
+RegisterNumber: 2122220040139
 */
 ```

 ```
 # implement a simple regression model for predicting the marks scored by the students